 - The North American Industry Classification System (NAICS) is the standardized system for industry categorization.
 On the NAICS page, enter a keyword in the NAICS search box to retrieve a list of possible industries for your business.
 From this list, you may select the industry that most closely describes your business, and click on that industry’s NAICS code for a more detailed description.

 - The Harmonized System (HS) is the standardized system for product classification.
-The Export.gov “Harmonized System” page describes the system, its uses, and how to obtain both your HS and Schedule B numbers.
+The Trade.gov “Harmonized System” page describes the system, its uses, and how to obtain both your HS and Schedule B numbers.

 Once you have determined your industry and product classification, there are a number of sites available for further research.
 The globalEDGE site contains many valuable resources to aid in finding some industry and product-specific information: